King's Trust: Get Hired

-Get Hired is a monthly recruitment event run by The Trust.
+Get Hired is a monthly recruitment event run by the Trust.
 At each event, up to 20 employers with live entry-level vacancies do ten-minute interviews with candidates.

 The Jason Kanabus Fund

 The Jason Kanabus Fund was created from the £2.5 million left to the Prince's Trust by Jason Kanabus, a young farmer in Sussex who died from cancer in July 2006.
 He left his money to the Prince's Trust, with the request that the income was used to help young people become established in farming.

 Awards

-The Prince's Trust celebrates the achievements of young people each year through its Prince's Trust Awards (formerly known as Celebrate Success Awards).
+The King's Trust celebrates the achievements of young people each year through its King's Trust Awards (formerly known as Celebrate Success Awards).

-Sponsored by TK Maxx and HomeSense, these series of awards events are an opportunity to pay tribute to the bravery, determination and sheer hard work that the young people demonstrate.
-The process begins each summer when staff, volunteers, partners and supporters nominate the exceptional young people they've met.
-In each of the regions and countries, judging panels select finalists in seven award categories.

-Throughout the autumn The Trust holds 11 Oscar-style regional award ceremonies across the country before hosting a national final in London where the red carpet is rolled out.
+Throughout the autumn the Trust holds 11 Oscar-style regional award ceremonies across the country before hosting a national final in London where the red carpet is rolled out.